jeanluc-auge/gpsanapy/README.md

 python3 src/core/gps_analysis.py -f author_filename.gpx<br>
 author_filename.gpx is the gps session file that you want to analyse.

+## options

+- loop over several gpx files:<br>
+python3 src/core/gps_analysis.py -f file_1.gpx file_i.gpx ...<br>
+make sure that the different files have different author_... prefix
+- loop over all gpx files of a given directory:<br>
+python3 src/core/gps_analysis.py -rd directory_name

+The results of all the gpx files are ranked and aggregated in the same ranking_results.csv file (see output)

+## output

 The results to report are defined in the config.yaml file and are fully parametrizable:<br>
 - list of functions to call
 - each function can be called several times with different args